• Skip to primary navigation

 What are green bonds?
 How do green bonds work?

-Companies will issue green bonds to fund projects since infrastructure and renewable energy are extremely capital intensive.
+Companies will issue green bonds to fund projects since infrastructure and renewable energy are extremely capital-intensive.
 This makes the market opportunity for the global green bond market tremendous.

-Any investors who want to guarantee that their investment is safe, sound, and sustainable should consider green bond principles first.
+Green bonds are preferred thanks to the emphasis on caring for the environment with every cent that flows through the fund.
+Any investors who want to guarantee their investment is safe, sound, and sustainable should consider green bond principles first.

 See Related: 11 Best Fossil Fuel Free Funds for ESG Investing